GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-agora.md

 Also, it is worth noting that the architecture allows for quick exchange of _agora_ as a solution provider and use of other ones because the code is separated out into modular pieces.
 This guide is aimed to show you the flexibility of the StreamChat SDK that makes the integration easy and straightforward.

-In case you have any more questions about this video integration or the work with other SDKs, feel free to [reach out to the team](https://getstream.io/contact/) and we’re happy to help and support you!
+In case you have any more questions about this video integration or the work with other SDKs, feel free to [reach out to the team](https://getstream.io/contact/) and we’re happy to help and support you.

-Thank you for following along with this article!
+Thank you for following along with this article.